sushantpandey06/House_price_prediction/README.md

 ## How to run

-Open `house_price_prediction.ipynb` in Colab or Jupyter.
+Open `House_price_prediction.ipynb` in Colab or Jupyter.
 Dataset: Ames Housing from Kaggle.

 ## What I'd improve